Cahmoraes/utils/readme.md

 ## pipeline(fn1, fn2, fn3, ...fns)(value)

 Used to apply pipeline in a value.
-Each function in pipeline should receive the value passed of previous function, that is mapped by the others functions in pipeline.
+Each function in pipeline should receive the value passed from previous function, that is mapped by the others functions in pipeline.

-This pipeline function not working with Promises.
-To this, use asyncPipeline function.
+<b>This pipeline function not working with Promises.
+To this, use asyncPipeline function.</b>

 This transformation occurs from the left to right